-Case studies typically involve the collection and presentation of detailed information about a particular participant or small group to highlight an interesting condition, treatment, presentation or outcome.
+Case studies typically involve the collection and presentation of detailed information about a particular patient/person or small group to highlight an interesting condition, treatment, presentation or outcome.

 Below are some criteria that tend to be representative of either case studies or research; this list is to be used as a guide not as a definitive determination.
 Note that Emory has used five case studies as a threshold above which we normally wish to review the project as "research."
 While somewhat arbitrary, we found it necessary for consistency.

 |Report on 5 or fewer subjects||Report on more than 5 subjects|